JasperGrant/ECED3901-Competition-2024/README.md

 You should not see any output.

-2. Start your robot node.
-The robot node should publish its pose to the topic '/team_1_pose' or '/team_2_pose' depending on your team number.

-The test_student node can be used to simulate the robot node.
-To start the test_student node, run the following command:
+1. Start your robot node.

 ```bash
 ros2 run eced3901_competition_2024 test_student 1